Guide to historic pubs in London

 Ye Olde Cheshire Cheese

-Ye Olde Cheshire Cheese was rebuilt after the Great Fire of London in 1666 but was also around for centuries before that.
-It's been the drinking hangout for many historical figures, like Sir Arthur Conan Doyle, Princess Margaret, Winston Churchill and Charles Dickens (apparently, the table to the right of the fireplace in the ground floor room opposite the bar was his favourite).
-The pub is a maze of narrow passageways and rooms set over several floors, and the vaulted cellars are said to originate from the 13th-century monastery that once occupied the site.
+Ye Olde Cheshire Cheese was rebuilt after the Great Fire of London but was around for centuries before that.
+It's been the drinking hangout for historical figures like Sir Arthur Conan Doyle, Princess Margaret, Winston Churchill, and Charles Dickens (apparently, the table to the right of the fireplace in the ground floor room opposite the bar was his favourite).
+The pub is a maze of passageways and rooms over several floors.
+The vaulted cellars are said to originate from the 13th-century monastery that occupied the site.

 The Lamb & Flag